micromata/Baumeister/README.md

 Just import the ones you need for the browsers you are targeting.

-The only polyfill activated by default is a Promises polyfill which is needed for lazy loading polyfills in Internet Explorers.
+The only polyfill activated by default is a Promises polyfill which is needed for lazy loading polyfills in Internet Explorer.

 ## Unit tests